We purchase every product we review with our own funds — we never accept anything from product manufacturers.

 A quality dog house should last you 5 to 10 years — and potentially longer if you look after it properly.

-Wooden dog houses can last an extremely long time, but only if you look after them.
+Wooden dog houses can last an extremely long time and protect well against the elements, but only if you look after them.
 Much like a garden fence or shed, you must occasionally treat the wood with a waterproof stain, varnish, or seal.
 Any product you use must be dog-friendly and non-toxic.
 Generally, if a product is child-safe, it should be dog-safe, too.

 Q. Why should I buy my dog a dog house?